wvengen/rmididings/README.md

 have [vkeybd](https://github.com/tiwai/vkeybd) and [midisnoop](https://github.com/surfacepatterns/midisnoop)
 running (same package names in Debian/Ubuntu), they will be connected automatically.
 Terminate the program with <kbd>Ctrl-C</kbd>

-Please note that the example here ignores some errors, which is not a good idea.
-Please use the [other examples](./examples) when you're starting your own project.

 ## Building a patch